 Contact your preferred junior ISA provider or visit their website and complete a transfer form.
 To do this you’ll need to have your child’s CTF details to hand.

 Once the application form has been submitted the junior ISA provider will arrange for the funds to be moved from the CTF, which will then close.
 The process is the same whether you’re moving the money to a junior cash ISA or a junior stocks and shares ISA.

 Only the registered contact for the CTF can request a transfer because children are not legally allowed to sign financial documents.

-It shouldn’t cost a penny to move money from a cash CTF to a Junior Cash ISA.
-But moving investments from a CTF to a Junior ISA may incur a dealer’s fee, or even stamp duty charges depending on the assets being sold.
-Likewise, opening an Investment ISA will attract similar charges even if you’re switching from a cash CTF.
+Moving investments from a CTF to a junior ISA may incur a dealer’s fee, or even stamp duty charges depending on the assets being sold.

 Even if there isn’t a transfer-related fee, you can expect to pay activity and annual management charges, as you would with any other investment.
 For this reason, make sure you are aware of all charges before proceeding.

 Switching two cash funds should be free, however.

 Although your child can take control of their CTF at age 16, they must wait until they reach 18 before they can get their hands on the money.